 Detect and mitigate USB disseminating malware

 Malware distributed through USB sticks poses a severe challenge for security teams due to its complexity to detect and contain.
-Introducing malware into an organization’s network by tricking users, without their knowledge, is an old trick which still seems to be successful.
+Introducing malware into an organization’s network by tricking users, without their knowledge, is an old trick that still seems to be successful.
 Last month, USB flash drives were reportedly being left in letterboxes in the Melbourne suburb of Pakenham.
 Victoria police issued a warning about using these USB devices.

 Here are some tips for lowering your chances of unknowingly becoming a victim of this unstable situation:

-- Erasing USB drive may not be efficient considering the existence of firmware attacks such as BadUSB which would not be prevented.
+- Erasing a USB drive may not be efficient considering the existence of firmware attacks such as BadUSB which would not be prevented.

 - Every organization must keep track of USB drives whenever it is used.
 If they find untrusted USB drives, they should test it.